 But also remember that the DBMS is usually your application’s bottleneck, and we shouldn’t increase its workload without a reason.
 While simple queries are fast, they always involve a certain amount of work that we tend to forget: listening to data sent by clients, parsing the query, mapping the table/column names to actual data structures, checking permissions, optimising the query… and more.
 I already suggested a couple of ways to avoid queries that do nothing in the article MySQL/MariaDB: run less queries! (thanks to performance_schema).

 Here we will see how to use SQL in a more expressive way to reduce the number of queries we run.
-This principle applies to any database, but this article focuses on MySQL and MariaDB syntaxes.
+This principle applies to any database, but this article focuses on MySQL and MariaDB syntax.

 MySQL has the